AkienMain/coordinateVisualizer/README.md

-# coordinateVisualizer
-## Preperation
+# Preperation
 1. Set CSV file to the same level as PDE or EXE file.
-    - This app is compatible with [Mocap.market](https://mocap.market/) format only
+    - This app is compatible with [Mocap.market](https://mocap.market/) format only.
     - example) [2 MINUTE WALK](https://mocap.market/movement-search?f%5B0%5D=category_taxonomy_term_name%3ABiomechanics)

-2. Write the name of the CSV file in fileName.txt and set it to the same level as the PDE or EXE file.
+2. Write the name of the CSV file in `fileName.txt` and set it to the same level as the PDE or EXE file.
     - `Walk_2min_chr01_reduced.csv`
-## License about Motion Data
+# License about Motion Data
 1. `Walk_2min_chr01_reduced.csv` is edited from [2 MINUTE WALK](https://mocap.market/movement-search?f%5B0%5D=category_taxonomy_term_name%3ABiomechanics).
-2. The license of [2 MINUTE WALK](https://mocap.market/movement-search?f%5B0%5D=category_taxonomy_term_name%3ABiomechanics) is [CC BY-SA 4.0 DEED](https://creativecommons.org/licenses/by-sa/4.0/).CC BY-SA 4.0 DEEDk
+2. The license of [2 MINUTE WALK](https://mocap.market/movement-search?f%5B0%5D=category_taxonomy_term_name%3ABiomechanics) is [CC BY-SA 4.0 DEED](https://creativecommons.org/licenses/by-sa/4.0/).